Peter Brant II: Life and career

 Peter Mark Brant Jr. was born December 30, 1993, and raised in Greenwich, Connecticut.
-Brant is the son of businessman and art collector Peter M. Brant and model Stephanie Seymour.
+He is the son of art collector Peter M. Brant and model Stephanie Seymour.
 His paternal grandparents were Bulgarian Jewish immigrants.

 In 2011, Brant publicly came out as gay.

 In 2014, Brant was quoted in a Harper's Bazaar profile of him, his brother Harry and mother, Stephanie, about enjoying his clan's notoriety, "We had to do a report about our parents: where they were born, what they did, and all that.
 Everyone else had to do theirs as homework, but I finished mine before class ended using Wikipedia."

 Brant attended Bard College in Annandale-on-Hudson, New York.

-In 2015, Peter along with his younger brother Harry, in collaboration with Mac Cosmetics, launched a unisex cosmetics line aimed at the Gender fluid youth movement.
+In 2015, Peter along with his younger brother Harry, in collaboration with Mac Cosmetics, launched a unisex cosmetics line aimed at the gender fluid youth movement.

-In March 2016, Brant was arrested at John F. Kennedy International Airport after a “drunken ruckus”, during which he assaulted a police officer.
-Brant's lawyer referred to him as an “idiot.”
+In March 2016, Brant was arrested at John F. Kennedy International Airport after a "drunken ruckus", during which he assaulted a police officer.
+Brant's lawyer referred to him as an "idiot."

-In January 2021 Peter Jr.'s brother, Harry age 24, died of accidental prescription drug overdose.